onzfonz/comp227/src/content/1/en/part1c.md

 }
 ```

-We set the value of the button's <i>onClick</i> attribute to be a reference to the *handleClick* function defined in the code.
+We set the value of the button's `onClick` attribute to be a reference to the `handleClick` function defined in the code.

-Now every click of the <i>plus</i> button causes the *handleClick* function to be called, meaning that every click event will log a <i>clicked</i> message to the browser console.
+Now every click of the ***plus*** button causes the `handleClick` function to be called, meaning that every click event will log a `clicked` message to the browser console.

 The event handler function can also be defined directly in the value assignment of the onClick-attribute: